 Stressing low-risk, low-return, high-fee structured products in client accounts

 Additionally, you may have noticed that your broker sometimes uses unfamiliar words and phrases to describe investment concepts.
-Some of this stock broker jargon is simply shorthand that brokers use amongst themselves, to refer to familiar situations without having to go into any detail on the underlying concept.
+Some of this stock broker jargon is simply shorthand that brokers use among themselves, to refer to familiar situations without having to go into any detail on the underlying concept.
 However, the concepts that these “broker-ese” words and phrases represent also serve to further the goals of the brokerage business.

 If you find yourself thinking in broker-ese, you’ll naturally make assumptions that are in tune with the goals of your broker.
 They may be out of tune with yours.